react-native-webrtc/react-native-webrtc/README.md

 - Support video and audio communication.
 - Supports data channels.
 - You can use it to build an iOS/Android app that can communicate with web browser.
-- The WebRTC Library is based on [webrtc-build-scripts](https://github.com/pristineio/webrtc-build-scripts)

 ## WebRTC Revision